-SUMMAR OF STREET OF STREET
+SUMMAR OF FINDINGS

-Environment is an urgent concern for the public, but it has not yet led to corresponding levels of lasting, big actions.
+The environment is an urgent concern for the public, but this concern is not yet reflected in corresponding levels of lasting, meaningful actions.

 Connecting to those still on the sidelines requires speaking about benefits of green buildings and communities in local, human terms, not just in terms of humanity and planetary stakes.